 - If Scheme is available, select GUID Partition Map.

 Step 4: Reinstall a new copy of macOS Big Sur

 - Click on Reinstall a new copy of macOS.

 - Click Continue again when the installer window appears.

 - Agree to the software terms and conditions.

 Are you in the market for a new MacBook?
 Check out our favorites for the year.

 Any questions about performing a clean install?
 Let us know below in the comments.

-Updated September 2019: Updated for macOS Catalina's public release.
+Updated November 2020: Updated for macOS Big Sur's public release.